 Around $6.5 million in state funding cleared the way for the college to purchase property in Franklin, where the campus will be located.
-When complete, the new campus will replace the outmoded, over-capacity facility that has served residents for more than 30 years, and will offer the chance to complete two-year, certificate training and eventually four-year studies all here at home, says Bethany Lay, executive for advancement at Columbia State.
+Nearly completed, the new campus replaces the outmoded, over-capacity facility that has served residents for more than 30 years, and will offer the chance to complete two-year, certificate training and eventually four-year studies all here at home, says Bethany Lay, executive for advancement at Columbia State.

 Substantial Economic Impact

 “It’s going to mean a great deal to the community in many different ways,” Lay says.
 “The economic impact will be immediate, just because of the project’s size and construction budget.
 A longer-term economic impact will be the college’s payroll, and what the students spend in and around the area when they are coming to and from class.”

 Columbia State’s many programs already support workforce development in the county, and with an expanded campus and more courses, that will only increase, Lay predicts.